bbopt/nomad/README.txt

 In each directory, the blackbox functions (usually named bb) are compiled by default.
 The problem may be resolved using NOMAD and the parameter file:

-nomad param.txt
+$NOMAD_HOME/build/release/bin/nomad param.txt

+For convenience, the path to $NOMAD_HOME/build/release/bin directory can be added to the $PATH environement variable.
+For *Windows*, this is achieved by setting the parameters for environment variable %PATH%.

 Library Mode:
-There are examples in library mode in examples/basic/library/.
+There are examples in library mode in $NOMAD_HOME/examples/basic/library/.
 In each directory, the executable may be compiled when building Nomad application.
 The problems may be resolved by execution, for instance:

-example_lib.exe
+./example_lib.exe